Access to information

 • be sent to the email address provided below and in the application form

-• must include as much specific information as possible to assist the GIPA Team to identify the information you are requesting.
+• include as much specific information as possible to assist the GIPA Team to identify the information you're requesting.

-Download and complete the Informal access application form and return via GIPA@sydneywater.com.au.
+Download and complete the Informal access application form.
+Email it to GIPA@sydneywater.com.au.

 4. Formal access application

-If the release of government information cannot be accessed by you under the 3 methods described above, you can make a formal access application for information under section 9 of the GIPA Act.
+If you can't access the release of government information under the 3 methods above, you can make a formal access application for information under section 9 of the GIPA Act.
 In contrast to an informal release, standard fees and charges apply, as well as timeframes within which we must respond to you.
-This timeframe is 20 working days, unless the GIPA Team notifies you that the process will take longer.
+This timeframe is 20 working days unless our GIPA Team notifies you that the process will take longer.

-You also have review rights under the GIPA Act on any decision made by Sydney Water's GIPA Team to release or not to release the information you have requested as part of the formal access application.
+You also have review rights under the GIPA Act on any decision made by our GIPA Team to release or not to release the information you have requested as part of the formal access application.
 See your rights of review below.

 • be in writing